techidaily/site-fox-links/source/_posts/new-in-2024-professional-audio-recording-strategies-for-windows-10.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135397/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Step 3: From the pop-up box, select the external microphone.
+Click on Record button to start recording.

+Step 4: When you are done, click on Stop button and export the recorded audio in MP3 format.

 ## Conclusion

 We have how to record audio on Windows 10 using free as well as premium software.
 If you want to record your voice right away, you should use Windows Voice Recorder app that comes preinstalled.
 You can even install Quick Sound Recorder Free app instantly and start recording.
 For professional-level recording, Audacity and Adobe Audition are perfect.
 But Wondershare Filmora stands out for audio as well as video recording and editing in Windows 10.